Devlore: Device Interrupt Protection for Confidential VMs: Design

-The isolation of interrupts presents different challenges than the isolation of device memory.
-Each device belongs to exactly one VM, and we can rely on existing primitives such as the GPCs and SMMU, which only need to be set up once.
-The hardware enforces isolation without further software intervention.
-In contrast, the GIC and its state is one resource that needs to be shared between the hypervisor and all the VMs.
-Further, \codename not only needs to isolate the interrupt configuration but also their delivery during runtime.
-During device attach, realm VMs indicate to the RMM which device interrupts should be protected.
-The RMM registers these device interrupts for protection in the \sm.
-For these registered device interrupts, \codename guarantees interrupt isolation (configuration, delivery, acknowledgment) under an untrusted hypervisor who performs interrupt management.
+For registered device interrupts, \codename guarantees interrupt isolation (\config, delivery, acknowledgment) under an untrusted hypervisor that performs interrupt management. \codename proceeds in 3 steps (\cref{sec:overview}): establishing authenticated physical interrupts, recording the authenticated physical interrupts to as ground truth, and checking virtual interrupts against the ground truth.

-\paragraph{Inject Physical Interrupts to Realm VM.} A seemingly straightforward way to achieve this guarantee would be to ensure that the physical device interrupts are always routed to the right realm VM core.
-This is possible in Arm, as the GIC programs the interrupt routing affinity to the cores.
-However, by default the hypervisor manages the GIC and can maliciously modify GIC configuration to route interrupts to other cores.
-We consider a potential approach to circumvent this threat. \codename can move the GIC configuration in the root world and protect it using the \sm checks highlighted in~\cref{ssec:interrputs-overview}.
-To maintain hypervisor functionality, \codename introduces a GIC configuration interface for the hypervisor to use (see~\cref{fig:hyp-intr-config}).
-With this, \codename can ensure that the GIC always injects the registered physical interrupts from the devices to the right realm core.
-But this alone will not provide interrupt isolation guarantees to the realm VM.
-With CCA, the realm cores always trap into the RMM in EL2 when they receive a physical interrupt.
-On trap, RMM alone cannot forward the physical interrupt to the destination VM, only the hypervisor can do this.
-So the RMM has to rely on the hypervisor to do the virtual injection.
-Therefore, simply routing all registered physical device interrupts to the corresponding realm cores does not provide \codename's interrupt security guarantee.
-Instead, \codename has to reason about both physical and virtual interrupt security for the registered device interrupts.
-Next, we explain our refined approach.
+\newparagraph{Authenticated Physical Interrupts.} In Arm CCA, the hypervisor manages the GIC by default and can maliciously modify its \config to inject interrupts.
+To circumvent this threat, \codename moves the GIC \config in the root world and protects it using the \sm checks.
+To maintain hypervisor functionality, \codename introduces a GIC \config interface for the hypervisor to use in the \sm (see \cref{fig:hyp-intr-config}).
+Concretely, on each GIC configuration request from the hypervisor, the \sm checks if the hypervisor is not trying to reconfigure the GIC for a registered interrupt.
+If the check passes, the \sm allows the configuration request through.
+With this, \codename can ensure that all registered physical interrupts that the GIC injects are authentic i.e., from their respective devices.
+But this alone will not provide interrupt isolation guarantees to the \cvm. \codename has to reason about both physical and virtual interrupt security for the registered device interrupts.